isomorphic-software/smartclient-docs/classes/TabSetEditProxy.md

 | Name | Type | Optional | Default | Description |
 |------|------|----------|---------|-------------|
 | newValue | [String](#type-string) | false | — | the new component state |

 ---
+## Method: TabSetEditProxy.getInlineEditText

+### Description
+Returns the text based on the current component state to be edited inline.
+Called by the [EditProxy.inlineEditForm](EditProxy.md#attr-editproxyinlineeditform) to obtain the starting edit value.

+Returns a comma-separated list of tab titles.
+A " \[x\]" suffix is added for any tab with `canClose` enabled.

+---